DIY Gripe Water

 In my experience, baby will have relief within 5 minutes.
 If the griping pain persists, a second ½ to 1 teaspoon can be given every 30 minutes.

 This tea also calms gas, hiccups, and bloating in older children and adults.
 It is calming and relaxing to the digestive system.
 Since gripe water is food there is no unsafe dose.
 It can be offered as often as needed.
 For adults and older children use 1 cup of water per tea bag.
+And offer the whole cup.
 The relaxing experience of drinking tea is part of the therapeutic value of this natural remedy.

 Saving Gripe Water Till Later

-Once the decoction is made, gripe water will keep in the fridge for 3 or 4 days.
+Once the decoction is made, gripe water will keep in the fridge for a day or two.
 You can also freeze it in ice cube size portions.
 Store the ice cubes it in a zip lock bag to use as needed.
 Each ice cube is about 1 tablespoon.

 Why not make up a batch of these carminative digestive tea bags and gift them in a pretty tin for a new mom?
 They are safe for pregnant and nursing moms, as well as safe for infants.